atc1441/ATC_MiThermometer/README.md

 ## OTA
 ### How to flash the custom firmware:

-* Download the ATC_Thermometer_custom.bin file and open the Web Flasher.
+* Download the ATC_Thermometer.bin file from the [latest release](https://github.com/atc1441/ATC_MiThermometer/releases) assets and open the Web Flasher.
 * Connect to the Xiaomi thermometer; searching may take a while as it broadcasts not so often for better battery life.
 * After the connection is successful click on "Do Activation" to Authorize the Connection.
 While it's doing so you can already select the firmware file.
 Be careful to select the right one as it's not possible to check the firmware further.
 * Click on start flashing to flash the new firmware to the Thermometer.